Welcome to The Athenaeum

-Since 1983, the Ath has hosted a spectrum of luminaries with expertise and insight on a wide range of topics, both historical and contemporary.
+For decades, the Ath has hosted a spectrum of luminaries with expertise and insight on a wide range of topics, both historical and contemporary.
 In the Ath’s intimate yet stimulating setting, students, faculty, staff, and other community members gather to hear the speaker, pose questions, and also to build community and exchange ideas over a shared meal.

 At the core of the Ath is a longstanding commitment to student growth and learning.
 Central to the Ath are its two student Fellows, selected annually to host, introduce, and moderate discussion with the featured speaker.
 Priority is given to students in attendance during the question-and-answer session following every presentation.
 Moreover, speakers often take extra time to visit a class, meet with student interest groups, or give an interview to the student press and podcast team.